 Christmas is one time where we all come together to celebrate.
-For many, Christmas is their favourite day of the year, but it can come and go within a flash without you truly appreciating the day.
+For many, Christmas is their favourite day of the year.
+But it can come and go within a flash without you truly appreciating the spirit of Christmas.

 Christmas can become overshadowed by presents, parties and sometimes stress, and a lot of the day is spent giving.
 Giving presents, your time and money.
 All these reasons can prevent us from truly experiencing the spirit of Christmas.

-Now is the perfect time to recapture the spirit and views about Christmas like you once had.
+Now is the perfect time to recapture the spirit of Christmas, and all of the views about Christmas you once had.

 Remember Christmas Origins

 Whilst there is technically no proof that a brighter than average star appeared in Bethlehem in the sky for Jesus’ birth.
 It is possible that it seemed that way as a result of Saturn and Jupiter forming a conjunction at that time.
 Whether it was real or not the Star has become representative of the light of the sun, and a nativity emblem that led the Magi to Jesus.

 Firstly, think of a Christmas that was filled with love, laughter and positive thoughts.
 Close your eyes and relive that special day.
 It could be a time during your childhood, or a more current occasion during adult life.